arunalearns/Python/README.md

 # Python
-This repository all about learning python and to create hands on project on it.
+This repository all about learning python and to creating hands on project on it.